sfarajli/farajli.net/posts/gentoo.md

 for the past few months I have started to really like gentoo and its package manager, portage and there are different reasons for that.

-### Compiling programs makes more sense than downloading.
+### Compiling programs makes more sense than downloading binaries.
 On unix like operating systems you generally use open-source software and that software is made to be compiled by the users specific to their machines, but on binary based distros you use programs that are compiled for